-What happens in class?
+What happens in a Scaravelli yoga class?

 Sometimes, not much!
 The method encourages you to take your time, and the teacher will often give only a handful of poses in the course of the class.
 That means lots of time to explore and ease into the experience of the asana (posture).
 It's a gentle style rather than a sweaty one, but eventually you can reasonably hope to achieve deep backbends and inversions without effort or heave.